-Knowing how to use glycolic acid properly will ensure you get the amazing benefits and none of the unwanted side effects.
-And this page will show you exactly how to do it!
+Knowing how to use glycolic acid properly will ensure you get the amazing benefits… and none of the unwanted side effects.

-Some people purchase the highest percentage of glycolic acid they can find and use that, thinking the higher concentration means better results, faster...
+Should you purchase the highest percentage of glycolic acid possible and use that, because higher concentration means better results, faster?

-- A daily exfoliator is one of the best choices, as this provides easy consistent use and the right way to build up your skin's tolerance.
+- A daily glycolic exfoliator is one of the best choices: easy consistent use and the right way to build up your skins tolerance.

-- Monitor how your skin reacts - if it becomes red or irritated at all, reduce usage to once every 2 or 3 days for a couple of weeks
+- Monitor how your skin reacts: if it becomes red or irritated reduce usage to once every 2 or 3 days for a week or two

-- Increase application frequency or time left on skin if your skin no longer reacts as it did at the beginning (eg. tingling sensation is less, there is no redness)
+- Increase application frequency or time left on skin if your skin as you go (eg. the tingling sensation is less, there is no redness)

-Over the counter products containing glycolic acid range in concentration from 1% to 30%.
+Over the counter products (OTC) containing glycolic acid range in concentration from 1% to 30%.

 Chemical peels performed by dermatologists range from 30% to 70%.

-- Evaluate how your skin feels while you use it—a mild tingling is normal the first few times, and is an indication it is working.
-It should not be painful or cause peeling/flaking after use!
+- Evaluate how your skin feels while you use it—a mild tingling is normal and an indication it is working (but not required, if you don’t feel anything the product is still working)

-- If this is too much you can decrease the usage to every second day—or some people may need to start at every few days.
-This is fine, as along as you listen to your skin.
+- You can decrease the usage to every second day—or start at a frequency of every few days.
+This is fine, as along as you listen to your skin

-- Some people claim anything lower than 20% concentration isn’t worth doing—but this is dangerous as it can cause long term damage to skin if not used correctly.
-Low doses used consistently work best at restoring normal health, keeping it clear, and providing a fresh 'glow'.
+- Some people claim anything lower than 20% concentration isn’t worth doing—but this is dangerous as glycolic acid cause damage to skin if not used correctly

 Who Shouldn’t Use Glycolic Acid?